 - The Gateway is managed by Health Data Research UK (HDR UK).
 HDR UK is the national institute for health data science and its mission is to unite the UK’s health data to enable discoveries that improve people’s lives.

 - Descriptions about datasets are added to the Gateway by many different organisations.
 Researchers can then come to the Gateway to find out about the range of datasets available and more easily and efficiently request access to them.

 - The Gateway is constantly in development and it is vital to have input and feedback from a broad range of audiences to make sure that the site works for everyone using it.
-Patient and public involvement is key to making the Gateway accessible, transparent and to ensure you can have confidence in the access to health data through it.
+Patient and public involvement is key to making the Gateway accessible, transparent and to ensure trust and confidence in the use of health data for research.

 - Visit our Community forum to join a wide range of discussions about health data and also give feedback on the Gateway.

 - Visit the Gateway Development and Improvement Group to get involved in Gateway design and development workshops and make your voice heard.

 - Visit the HDR UK opportunities to get involved page to find out about ways to get involved in health data research